CauJane/CPI_model/README.md

-# GREM_test
+# CREM_test
 datasets:
-data_IRAI.xlsx was used to model construction and sensitive analysis. data_adjust.xlsx was used to adjust the existed model.
+data_annual_input.xlsx was used to model construction and sensitive analysis. data_adjust.xlsx was used to adjust the existed model.

 codes: